 There are a few deciding factors when it comes to choosing hardwood flooring.
-One of the factors you may not have considered is the type of cut.
+One of the factors you may not have considered are the many types of wood cuts.
 Each cut adds its own unique appearance but also changes the performance under various common conditions.
 There are 4 different cutting options available.
 The most common among all species is plainsawn.
 Rift sawn, quarter sawn and live sawn are mostly produced with White Oak.

-Rift sawn boards have end grain with growth rings of 45 degrees to the surface, producing a very linear grain pattern.
-Rift sawn lumber is produced from the outer wedge of the quarter sawing process as the sawyer works his way from the inside to the outside of the wedge.
+These boards have end grain with growth rings of 45 degrees to the surface, producing a very linear grain pattern.
+This lumber is produced from the outer wedge of the quarter sawing process as the sawyer works his way from the inside to the outside of the wedge.

 Rift and quarter sawn flooring typically has the most dimensionally stability as most of the movement is through the thickness of the board.
 This cut is best solid choice for radiant heat flooring.

-Live sawn or “thru cut” lumber contains all three cuts (plainsawn, rift and quarter sawn) and has end grain with growth rings of 0 – 90 degrees to the surface.
+Also known as “thru cut” lumber, contains all three cuts (plain sawn, rift and quarter sawn) and has end grain with growth rings of 0 – 90 degrees to the surface.
 This cut creates a distinctive stunning look as it contains cathedral, fleck and linear grain patterns in a single board.
 To get the most apparent look, boards should be at least 6” wide and at Peachey we provide widths up to 16”!